 When reliable connectivity is critical for deploying your Cellular IoT solution regionally or globally, an Open programmable eSIM is the right technology to provide optimal performance.

-In this session you will learn from our IoT connectivity experts as they explain the many technology differences and provide solutions to overcome connectivity [...]
+In this session you will learn from our IoT connectivity experts as they explain the many technology differences and provide solutions to overcome connectivity challenges and [...]

 Nordic Semiconductor claims that, in conjunction with iBasis, a provider of communications solutions for operators and digital players worldwide, it has completely invalidated any question marks over cellular IoT and eSIM technology used in NB-IoT and LTE-M Low Power Wide-Area (LPWA) use cases.
 This follows reports of successful field-testing across 30 countries using a single eSIM from [...]